prompt-toolkit/python-prompt-toolkit/docs/pages/advanced_topics/key_bindings.rst

     :kbd:`c-s` is pressed, until :kbd:`c-q` is pressed.
 It won't be possible to bind these keys.

-    In order to disable this, execute type the following in your shell, or even add it to your `.bashrc`.
+    In order to disable this, execute the following command in your shell, or even add it to your `.bashrc`.

     .. code::